Fundamental Constructs in Programming Languages: Collections of Funcons

-\QUESTION{Will the Funcons-beta collection of funcons ever be finalised?} Funcons-beta is a release candidate.
-After further polishing, review, and experimental use, the collection of funcons and their documentation are to be released for general use.
-However, it will always be possible to add new funcons to the collection, to support new concepts, or to provide alternative ways of expressing existing concepts.
+\QUESTION{Will the \textsc{Funcons-beta} collection of funcons ever be finalised?} \textsc{Funcons-beta} is a release \emph{candidate}.
+After further polishing, review, and use in language specifications, the collection of funcons and their documentation are to be released for general use.
+However, it will always be possible to add new funcons to the collection, so as to support new concepts or provide alternative ways of expressing existing concepts.